-Are you having a hard time finding games for your tween?
+Are you having a hard time finding good board games for your tween?
 If so, you’ll want to check out our detailed review below.
 It includes a wide variety of different games that tweens can have a blast playing in groups with friends and family.

 There are some games that require more strategic thinking to outsmart opponents to win while we’ve also included games that are more focused on silly fun that will have your tween laughing and having fun at parties.